-A first immediate approach is considering existing operational forecasts over an overlapping area, to build a multi-model system.
-This is today possible thanks to the number of general ocean circulation operational systems with a reliable coastal sea level solution, as those of the Copernicus Marine Service (global and regional Marine Forecasting Systems (MFCs)).
+A first immediate approach is considering existing operational forecasts over an overlapping area to build a multimodel system.
+This is possible today thanks to the number of general ocean circulation operational systems with a reliable coastal sea level solution, such as those of the Copernicus Marine Service (global and regional marine forecasting systems (MFCs)).
 The good performance of these models for coastal sea level (Irazoqui Apecechea et al., 2023) can complement the solution provided by storm surge forecasting systems run at national level.
-This is the approach followed by Ports of Spain, which combines its 2D barotropic storm surge forecasting system (Nivmar, Alvarez-Fanjul et al., 2001), with the different MFC's covering the Spanish coast since 2012 (Pérez-Gómez et al., 2021).
+This is the approach followed by Ports of Spain, which combines its 2D barotropic storm surge forecasting system (Nivmar; Alvarez-Fanjul et al., 2001) with the different MFCs covering the Spanish coast since 2012 (Pérez-Gómez et al., 2021).
 Today, the system, named ENSURF, combines Nivmar with two regional MFCs, IBI-MFC (Aznar et al., 2016) and MedFS (Clementi et al., 2021).
-It makes use of the Bayesian Model Average (BMA) statistical technique (Beckers et al., 2008) for validation of the different models with tide gauge data in near-real time, and
+It makes use of the Bayesian model averaging (BMA) statistical technique (Beckers et al., 2008) for validation of the different models with tide gauge data in near-real time and provides the outperforming mean and spread of sea level forecasts at the Spanish ports (Fujiang et al., 2022).

 Thanks to the increased computational resources, storm surge ensemble forecasts can rely today on a larger number of members.
-A more recent multi-model and higher resolution approach is in place today for the Adriatic Sea, combining up to 19 sea level and waves models as described in (Ferrarin et al., 2020).
+A more recent multi-model and higherresolution approach is in place today for the Adriatic Sea, combining up to 19 sea level and wave models as described in Ferrarin et al. (2020).
 Very often, the storm surge ensemble members are obtained by forcing the same model with an ensemble of meteorological forecasts providing different wind and sea level pressure fields, which account for most of the uncertainty during a storm.
 In this case, the model uncertainty will reflect the one of the meteorological forcing.
-As an example the ECMWF ensemble (Molteni et al., 1996) is used for storm surge operational forecasts in the North Sea (Flowerdew et al., 2010; Flowerdew et al., 2013).
-This approach has been applied also for sea level forecasting in Venice by Mel and Lionello (2014).
+As an example, the ECMWF ensemble (Molteni et al., 1996) is used for storm surge operational forecasts in the North Sea (Flowerdew et al., 2010, 2013).
+This approach was also applied for sea level forecasting in Venice by Mel and Lionello (2014).